dmwm/rucio-flux/README.md

 Once you have verified changes working in your own cluster, make a PR against `dmwm/rucio-flux` to have the changes deployed in production (or the integration server).

+## Testing a new cluster

+You can bring up a new cluster slowly.
+The crucial element is the proxy generating cron-jobs which are in the rucio-server helm chart.
+Before adding servers to the LanDB aliases in OpenStack (check the old nodes for the format and change the numbers to something unused), you can check that the server is responding correctly (testing the ingress and service) with this curl command:

+`curl -k  -H "Host: cms-rucio.cern.ch" http://[IP ADDRESS]/ping`

+The Host: is crucial as it forces the ingress to direct the traffic to the right pod.
+IP ADDRESS is the address of a host in the new cluster with role=ingress.
+Performing this test from off-site also ensures the firewall is open.

+Once this is done, you can slowly add LanDB aliases for the new nodes and remove them for the old nodes.

 ## Switching branches

 If you want to test out a new development without accepting a PR (maybe you aren't sure it will work).